HRKings/oxidetp/README.md

     .with_digits(8);

-// Generate the code, in this example, the code will be generated from 123 seconds since the Unix Epoch let generated_otp = totp_base.generate(123)?;
+// The generation code will return a u32 and the digits, to zero-pad use the to_string() method let generated_otp = totp_base.generate(123)?;

-// The generation code will create a u32 code, to zero-pad use the provided method totp_base.pad_code(generated_otp)
+// The generation code will create a u32 code, to zero-pad use the provided method generated_otp.to_string()

 // Generates the URI
 let generated_uri = totp_base.to_uri("john.doe@email.com", Some("ACME Co"))?;